 How risky are prompt injections?

 Honestly, it depends.
-But what we know is that the scope and diversity of prompt injection has reached unprecedented levels in the realm of cybersecurity.
+But what we know is that the scope and diversity of prompt injection have reached unprecedented levels in the realm of cybersecurity.

-On one end of the spectrum, you might manipulate language models (LLMs) to speak like a pirate or respond with cheesy jokes – a rather trivial and perhaps unremarkable outcome.
+On one end of the spectrum, you might manipulate LLMs to speak like a pirate or respond with cheesy jokes – a rather trivial and perhaps unremarkable outcome.

 In the middle of the spectrum, exemplified by the recent Chevrolet case, you could prompt a GenAI app to provide embarrassing, potentially brand-damaging, or legally complicated responses.
 While it may not lead to a direct offensive attack causing infrastructure downtime and substantial financial losses, it's still a scenario one would prefer to avoid.

-On the other extreme end of the spectrum, especially in the evolving landscape of agents, when LLMs are getting more and more integrated into a company's assets like APIs, DBs, code execution, services, etc. , prompt injection becomes riskier, even super risky.
-This is essentially like SQL injection on steroids, because then we had only SQL as input and the DB as a target, and now you have multiple targets (any tool the LLM can access or impact), and the input is infinitely wider than SQL; it can be English, Chinese, Python, or numeric—everything is on the table.
+At the extreme end of the spectrum, especially in the evolving landscape of agents, when LLMs are getting more and more integrated into a company's assets like APIs, DBs, code execution, services, etc., prompt injection becomes riskier, even super risky.
+This is essentially like SQL injection on steroids: whereas previously we had only SQL as input and the DB as a target, now we have multiple targets (any tool the LLM can access or impact), and the input is infinitely wider than SQL; it can be English, Chinese, Python, or numeric – everything is on the table.
 No rules.
 This attack surface is opening the door from your own chat UI to attacks like remote malicious code execution, privilege escalation, SQL injection, unauthorized data access, DDoS, and more.

 So what can we do about all of this?